vrg2121/RWCodeGRID-Files/README.md

 ﻿# RWCodeJulia.jl
 This contains the Data for RWCode.jl.
 All data is publicly available.
-Conor Walsh and Costas Arkolakis are responsible for cleaning the raw data and configuring the guesses.
+Conor Walsh and Costas Arkolakis cleaned the raw data and configured the guesses for *Clean Growth*.